Asia-Pacific Biofilms 2024

 Asia-Pacific Biofilms (APB) 2024 will be held on Nov.
 12-17, 2024.

 This conference aims to bring together leading academic scientists, engineers, and clinicians globally, primarily from the Asia-Pacific area including China and Singapore from Asia, Australia and New Zealand from Oceania, United States and Canada from America, and many other countries/regions to share new knowledge and research progresses in microbial biofilms.
 Scope of APB 2024 includes molecular biology of biofilms, quorum sensing, industrially and clinically relevant biofilms and emerging technologies for biofilm mitigation.
 This conference will serve as a major platform that create collaborative opportunities for biofilm researchers in the Asia-Pacific area, and to facilitate our interactions with colleagues from Europe (EuroBiofilms) and the United States (ASM Biofilms).
-For the first time, APB will be organizing a signature program for the conference.
-The signature program for APB 2024 is Biofilms in Australia, from Biomaterials-Microorganism Interface to Recalcitrant Infections, co-organized by the Department of Infectious Diseases, the Alfred Hospital and Monash University.
+This year, APB will still be organizing the signature program.
+The signature program for APB 2024 is Biofilms in Australia supported by the Department of Infectious Diseases, the Alfred Hospital and Monash University.

 The conference committee will make every effort to present a memorable and valuable biofilms conference and we are sincerely looking forward to your participation.
 We support Gender Equality and are an ally to LGBT people.